cocotweaks/Duno-Cydia-Repo-Manage/README.md

 # Duno-Cydia-Repo-Manager

-Duno Cydia Repository Manager
-Duno is a Cydia repo manager is currently in Beta your Welcome to Pre-Order in the link below!
+Duno is a Cydia repo manager

-These are all Current Features in Beta v1.8
+**These are all Current Features in Beta v1.8**
 - Package Protection with UDID
 - UDID System
 - Donation Links